MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/persistent-chat-server/capacity-planning.md

 Before reading this section, you should be familiar with Persistent Chat topologies.
 For more information, see [Plan Persistent Chat Server topology](topology.md).

 > [!NOTE]
-> Persistent chat is available in Skype for Business Server 2015 but is no longer supported in Skype for Business Server 2019.
-The same functionality is available in Teams.
+> Persistent chat is available in Skype for Business Server and in Teams.
 For more information, see [Getting started with your Microsoft Teams upgrade](/microsoftteams/upgrade-start-here).
-If you need to use Persistent chat, your choices are to either migrate users requiring this functionality to Teams, or to continue using Skype for Business Server 2015.
+If you need to use Persistent chat, your choices are to either migrate users requiring this functionality to Teams, or to continue using Skype for Business Server.

 ## Persistent Chat Server capacity planning